—————AM Portables Mega Shootout – 2019 Update—————

 ** Sony ICF-SW 7600GR – The last of the quality Sony multi-band portables, the 7600GR (and its similarly-performing predecessor the 7600G) were for years the standard-bearer in this segment as the only sub $200 radios to offer synchronous detection.
 They have now been joined by several models from Degen, Tecsun, and Grundig but most of those sync circuits are not worth using…the sole exception being the Tecsun PL-660 and PL-680 which have decent sync.
 The Sony shows a level of quality and unit-to-unit consistency sadly lacking on most of the current radios from China…the only weaknesses in the 7600GR seem to involve noisy volume controls and a rod antenna mount that can break if you are not careful.
 Performance is adequate but not exceptional…AM sensitivity is good but weak stations are a bit noisier than on the radios above on the list.
 The synchronous detection can sometimes improve a signal dramatically.
 The Sony’s sound is midrangy with no top end extension which makes it sound sometimes honky yet still muffled and it lacks a tuning knob…tuning is via Up/Down buttons only which to many people is a negative…it’s not a fun radio to band scan with.
 FM reception is average…far below that of current DSP radios whose FM performance runs rings around it.

 ** Tecsun PL-880 – (Current Model) The feature-rich PL-880 is very attractive, feels very solid and has an amazing number of features, many of which are “hidden” – that is, they are not referred to in the Tecsun/Kaito owner’s manuals and there are no specific keys labeled with most of them.
 For example, Synchronous Detection is present but accessed via the SSB keys.
 The Yahoo PL-880 Group is an excellent resource for info and my full review lists the hidden features for quick access.
-The PL-880 is also unusual in that it runs on a single 18650 Lithium Ion cell which recharges in the radio.
+The PL-880 runs on a 18650 Lithium Ion cell which recharges in the radio.
 The radio has a smart charger which will not over charge the battery, and the radio tells you when charging is complete.
-Finally…a smart charger built into a radio!
 A USB charger and USB cable were included with my radio but it uses a standard USB mini-plug so the radio can be charged from the supplied AC adapter, any standard USB adapter or a computer.
 While it’s Synchronous Detection is so bad as to be virtually useless, I think the PL-880 is a great performer overall.
 It sounds nice for its size with a high tech speaker design and also features excellent FM reception.
-AM is OK but as with all current Tecsuns its high noise floor on AM makeverys it less desirable when listening to weaker signals.
+AM is OK but as with all current Tecsuns its high noise floor on AM makes it less desirable when listening to weaker signals.
 But overall it is a very nice radio.

 ** Sangean ATS-909X – (Current Model) By rights this radio should score higher and on an overall basis it would, but its AM and SW stand-alone reception is fairly insensitive.
 Medium strength signals which are free-enough of noise to be pleasant to listen to on the radios higher on this list have a strong hiss component on the 909 similar to the PL-660 which makes them hard to enjoy.
 The ATS-909x is overall a much improved radio over the original 909 with much better sound quality and features but on both AM and SW it really needs an external antenna to be competitive.
 In fact, with an external antenna it would rank as at least a three star radio.
 FM reception is excellent on the whip antenna although the sound is a bit bright (trebly) on FM.